 Technically, the cost of process and equipment adaptations might not be significant.
-Necessary process and equipment adaptation specific to MCCPs and PVC cables are estimated to reach ca. \notin 1.1 million per year.
+Necessary process and equipment adaptation specific to MCCPs and PVC cables are estimated to reach ca. \in 1.1 million per year.

 The cost of development, re-qualification, and approval of reformulated products cannot be quantified.
-However, the approval of medium and high voltage cables can take up to two years of http://www.vinylplus.eu/uploads/Modules/Bannersreport/160826_vinyplus_2016_web_ps_singlepage-version.pdf, the 10 October 2016 testing, indicating that this may be an important parameter to consider in terms of the transition period needed for a restriction.
+However, the approval of medium and high voltage cables can take up to two years of testing, indicating that this may be an important parameter to consider in terms of the transition period needed for a restriction.